bossman48/GLADIGATOR/README.md

 First of all, please readme files inside **source-files** and **graph-files** folders.
 File unzip operations are required.
 File unzip operations' command is written in readme files in **source-files** and **graph-files** folders.

-:warning: :warning:

-1. GeDiLiP on customized dataset is stored in **Main-Project** folder.
-2. GeDiLiP on SkipGNN's dataset(DisGeNet-curated) is stored in **Comparison-SkipGNN** folder.
-3. GeDiLiP on OGB's dataset(ogbl-biokg) is stored in **Comparison-SkipGNN** folder.

-There is a readme file inside of the every project folder.
-There is a project diagrams [file](master-project-diagrams.drawio) that is built in drawio.
 &nbsp;

 ## License